 How long do these chilli chocolate truffles keep for?

 Homemade truffles are best kept in the fridge and will keep for at least a month.
 However, these ones are best eaten within a week because of the fresh chilli.

 These chilli chocolate truffles are perfect for Christmas, New Year or any other time you're entertaining family and friends.
+Just like these rocky road squares!
 Here are some more recipes that are also great for sharing with your loved ones!

 Chilli Chocolate Truffles

 - 150 g creme fraiche you can substitute this for double cream

 - 150 g dark chocolate or milk chocolate and omit the sugar

 - 1 chilli pepper or replace with ¼ tsp cayenne pepper